Jemma Bell, UK Business Executive, Proactis

-But this shouldn't be the case, especially in times such as these.
+But this shouldn't be the case, and doesn't need to be the case, especially in times such as these.

 Tough times require tough cost control measures.
-Your initial response is probably to lose people – it feels like an instant saving.
+Your initial response is possibly even to lose people – it feels like an instant saving.
 But there’s a far more logical place to start pruning costs, and that's your supplier database.

 Who ‘owns’ supplier relationships?